-Sergei And Yulia Skripal "May Never Recover Fully" After Being Poisoned By Nerve Agent
+Sergei And Yulia Skripal "May Never Recover Fully" After Being Poisoned By A Nerve Agent

 May hit out at Russia for failing to provide an explanation for how the nerve agent came to be used in the UK.

-"Instead they have treated the use of a military-grade nerve agent in Europe with sarcasm, contempt and defiance," she said.
+"Instead they have treated the use of a military-grade nerve agent in Europe with sarcasm, contempt, and defiance," she said.
 "Incredibly, they have deployed at least 21 different arguments about it."

 Emily Ashton is a senior political correspondent for BuzzFeed News and is based in London.